vapormusic/widgetbot/README.md

 ## Development

 The official Widgetbot team uses [Visual Studio Code](https://code.visualstudio.com) for developing Widgetbot.

 This fork uses the [IntelliJ IDEA Ultimate](https://www.jetbrains.com/idea/) which is the paid version.
 The free one, Community Edition, doesn't support web development.
+You also have to install the [NodeJS](https://plugins.jetbrains.com/plugin/6098-nodejs) plugin.

 You can use either, or something else.